Consistency As A Parent

 This post contains references to products from one or more of our advertisers.
 We may receive compensation when you click on links to those products.
 Terms apply to the offers listed on this page.
 For an explanation of our Advertising Policy, visit this page.

 Being consistent in your routines in life will make it much easier for your kids to know what to do when.
-Consistency is key to be a good parent.
+Consistency is one of keys to be a good parent.

-If you’ve read many of our articles, you’ll see a common theme in many of them: be consistent.
-Whether we're writing about a job you must do as a parent, a new workout routine, or a way to learn new skills, the message at the root of all of them is to be consistent.
+If you have read many of our articles, you will see a common theme in many of them: be consistent.
+Whether we are writing about a job you must do as a parent, a new workout routine, or a way to learn new skills, the message at the root of all of them is to be consistent.

 Consistency is something that a lot of people don’t implement in their life.
 Being consistent with something is actually quite hard - it’s easy to fall back into old habits and lazy routines.
 Trying to do something new in your life is hard without a consistent effort on your part to make it happen.